 assumed to specify the name of a macro to execute.
 Thus, you can execute

-macros just by typing their file names.
+macros just by typing their file names at the command line.
 Include a path if the macro

 file’s directory is different from your current directory or your